Ghana Oil Company: Operations

 The company's main business is the marketing and distribution of petroleum products in Ghana.
 The biggest chunk of its sales comes from the sale of diesel and gasoline.
-The company is manned by a Fifteen (15)-member management team headed by the managing director.
+The company is staffed by a fifteen member management team headed by the managing director.

 Throughout Ghana, GOIL has five regional offices that serve as distribution points in Accra, Tema, Kumasi, Takoradi, and Tamale.
 However, the main distribution points for fuels are Liaison Office, Central Depot, and the Accra Plains Depot all within the Tema catchment area, and the Takoradi Depot.

 GOIL has the largest retail network across Ghana.
 The company also has numerous consumer outlets throughout Ghana.
 The consumer outlets include companies, schools, hospitals, factories, hotels, banks and major parastatals.
 In addition, GOIL has a number of other retail outlets established to market premix fuel and kerosene to rural areas in Ghana.
 LP Gas filling plants have also been installed at some of the filling and service stations and at other locations in Ghana.

 Currently, GOIL's technical partners are ENI SPA (AGIP) of Italy.

+Corporate Social Responsibility

+In February 2026, Ghana Oil Company (GOIL PLC) reaffirmed its support as a key sponsor of the 10th edition of the Heritage Caravan, an annual cultural tour organized by Channel One TV and Citi FM that promotes Ghanaian heritage.
+GOIL’s involvement, described by a company representative as part of its commitment to connecting with local communities and celebrating national culture, marked continued sponsorship of the event.
+The 2026 Heritage Caravan, scheduled to begin on 1 March, was expected to feature curated travel experiences, live performances, and culinary showcases across several regions of Ghana.